Introduction to Asthma Model

 All drugs were administered i.p.

 The experimental design for OVA challenge asthma model in B-hIL4/hIL4RA mice and treatment with or without dupilumab.G1: Mice were challenged with PBS and treated without any drug.
 G2: Mice were challenged with OVA and treated without any drug.
-G3: Mice were challenged with OVA and treated with dupilumab before challenged as a prophylactic treatment.
-G4: Mice were challenged with OVA and treated with dupilumab after challenged as a therapeutic treatment.
+G3: Mice were challenged with OVA and treated with low dose dupilumab on Day 20 and Day 23.
+G4: Mice were challenged with OVA and treated with high dose dupilumab on Day 20 and Day 23.

 Dupilumab abolishes inflammatory cell infiltrates in BALF in acute OVA-induced asthma model of B-hIL4/hIL4RA mice